Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Introduction

+To develop our framework, we have to address the following mathematical foundation related questions: (i) \textit{What underlying probability spaces allow the randomness of shapes and their corresponding SECT?} and (ii) \textit{Are the conditions of the KL expansion satisfied in our setting?} We answer these questions in Sections \ref{The Definition of Smooth Euler Characteristic Transform} and \ref{section: distributions of Gaussian bridge} --- we model the randomness of shapes via the SECT using RKHS-valued random fields.
+The ``theory of random sets" is a well-established framework for characterizing set-valued random variables \citep{molchanov2005theory}.
+However, its application to persistent homology-based statistics (e.g., the SECT) remains underexplored.
+In this paper, we introduce a new probability space to characterize the randomness of shapes in a manner compatible with the SECT.

-Using the homotopy theory and PDs, we first propose a collection of shapes on which the SECT is well-defined.
-Then, we show that, for each shape in this collection, its SECT is in $C(\mathbb{S}^{d-1};\mathcal{H})=\{\mbox{all continuous maps }F: \mathbb{S}^{d-1}\rightarrow\mathcal{H}\}$, where $\mathcal{H} = H_0^1([0,T])$ is not only a Sobolev space (see Chapter 8.3 of \cite{brezis2011functional}) but also an RKHS.$^\dagger$\footnote{$\dagger$: Strictly speaking, the functions in Sobolev space $\mathcal{H}$ are defined on the open interval $(0,T)$ instead of the closed interval $[0,T]$ (see Chapter 8.2 of \cite{brezis2011functional}).
-Hence, the rigorous notation of $\mathcal{H}$ should be $H_0^1((0,T))$.
-However, Theorem 8.8 of \cite{brezis2011functional} indicates that each function in $H_0^1((0,T))$ can be uniquely represented by a continuous function defined on $[0,T]$, which implies that functions in $H_0^1((0,T))$ can be viewed as being defined on the closed interval $[0,T]$.
-Therefore, to implement the boundary values on $\partial (0,T)=\{0,T\}$, we use the notation $H_0^1([0,T])$ throughout this paper to indicate that all functions in $\mathcal{H}$ are viewed as defined on $[0,T]$.
-The same reasoning is applied for the space $W_0^{1,p}([0,T])$ implemented later in this paper (see Theorem 8.8 and the Remark 8 after Proposition 8.3 in \cite{brezis2011functional}).} Importantly, $C(\mathbb{S}^{d-1};\mathcal{H})$ is a separable Banach space (e.g., see Theorem \ref{thm: the separability of C(Shere;H)} in Appendix \ref{section: appendix, proofs}) and, hence, a Polish space; it helps us construct a probability space to characterize the distributions of shapes.
-This probability space makes the SECT an $\mathcal{H}$-valued random field indexed by $\mathbb{S}^{d-1}$ with continuous paths, which is equivalent to the SECT being a random variable taking values in $C(\mathbb{S}^{d-1};\mathcal{H})$.
-Based on the proposed probability space, we define the mean and covariance of the SECT.
-Using a Sobolev embedding result, we show some properties of the mean and covariance.
-These properties allow us to develop the Karhunen–Loève expansion of the SECT, which is the key tool for our proposed hypothesis testing framework.
+We first propose a collection of shapes as our sample space on which the SECT is well-defined.
+We then demonstrate that every shape in this collection has its SECT in $C(\mathbb{S}^{d-1};\mathcal{H})=\{\mbox{continuous maps }F: \mathbb{S}^{d-1}\rightarrow\mathcal{H}\}$, where $\mathcal{H} = H_0^1([0,T])$ is not only a Sobolev space \citep{brezis2011functional} but also an RKHS (reasons for using $[0,T]$ instead of $(0,T)$ for $H^1_0([0,T])$ are in Appendix \ref{section: notation for closed vs. open}).
+Importantly, $C(\mathbb{S}^{d-1};\mathcal{H})$ is a separable Banach space (Theorem \ref{thm: the separability of C(Shere;H)}) and, hence, a Polish space.
+It helps construct a probability space to characterize the distributions of shapes.
+Building on this probability space, we define the mean and covariance of the SECT.
+Using the Sobolev embedding, we present some properties of the mean and covariance, which pave the way for the KL expansion of the SECT.